 Saga Blog

-i walk into the room, with the tightest knot in my gut, wondering what life could be like from this day forward if the news is not good. the man sat before me rises to shake my hand from behind his desk, a huge slab of dark oak, i can see the deep grain of the wood my head is so wired with tension, i’m scanning everything, the foto of his wife and children on the wall, the trench coat in the corner with a scarf’s tassles peeping from it’s pocket, the scar on a knuckle of his right hand, the way his black pomaded hair separates perfectly to one side. he`s handsome, latin? maybe 44, wearing grey slacks and a dark blue blazer, pinstriped shirt and old boy tie, looks like a retired argentinian rugby player.
+i walk into the room, with the tightest knot in my gut, wondering what life could be like from this day forward if the news is not good. the man sat before me rises to shake my hand from behind his desk, a huge slab of dark oak, i can see the deep grain of the wood my head is so wired with tension, i’m scanning everything, the foto of his wife and children on the wall, the trench coat in the corner with a scarf’s tassles peeping from it’s pocket, the scar on a knuckle of his right hand, the way his black pomaded hair separates perfectly to one side. he`s handsome, latin? maybe 44, wearing grey slacks and a dark blue blazer, pinstriped shirt and old boy tie, looks like a retired argentinian rugby player.‘hello there young man’

 ‘hello, good morning’